Thomas & Friends merchandise: Pre-Cut Model Engine Book

 on the back of the Railway Series books promised, "Other models are being prepared", although, even if ever prepared, they were never published.

-A 12-page Thomas the Tank Engine Press-out Model Book (ISBN 0434927589) by the Rev. W. Awdry and Ken Stott, was released in September 1987.
+A 12-page Thomas the Tank Engine Press-out Model Book (ISBN 0434927589) by Wilbert Awdry and Ken Stott, was released in September 1987.

 In 1994, a new range of press-out models was released, this time drawn by Ken Stott instead of C. Reginald Dalby.
 Each book came with accessories, a track and a station.
-The range comprised the following characters: Thomas, Percy, James, Toby, Annie, Clarabel, Bertie the Bus, Harold the Helicopter.
+The range comprised Thomas, Percy, James, Toby, Annie, Clarabel, Bertie the Bus and Harold the Helicopter.

 Meccano

-In 1967, Meccano Ltd released a train set featuring a clockwork model of Percy the Small Engine with some trucks — a yellow open wagon and a red closed van — and a circle of blue track.
+In 1967, Meccano Ltd released a train set featuring a clockwork model of Percy the Small Engine with some trucks—a yellow open wagon and a red closed van—and a circle of blue track.
 The model of Percy was a fair likeness of the pictures in the books and was about the size of an O gauge engine.
 The box featured special artwork by Peter Edwards and included the title, "Percy the Small Engine, brought to life by Meccano".

 The plastic track was advertised as: "Gauge O track that clicks together and includes Brake Rail for automatic braking.
 Rails specially designed to make it easy to put the train on the track."
 In practice, although it was advertised as 'Gauge O', this only indicated the size of the model, since the track design was not compatible with anything else (the models were effectively 'flangeless').

 Adverts for the set, which showed the model train 'emerging' from the book Percy the Small Engine, appeared in Meccano Magazine and on the back of the dust-covers for several of The Railway Series books in print at the time.

 The train set was only produced in 1967, and is now extremely rare.
 It is notable as the last O Gauge train to be made at Meccano's famous Binns Road factory in Liverpool, where the Hornby tinplate trains were made.

 Photographs of the set and the adverts may be found here and a close-up of Percy may be found here.

 Ertl Company

-Ertl was the first company to manufacture Thomas the Tank Engine and Friends characters and sets from 1985 in the UK and from 1989 in the US.
+Ertl was the first company to manufacture Thomas the Tank Engine & Friends characters and sets from 1984 in the UK and from 1989 in the US.
 Production ceased for the US market in 2002, and for the UK market in 2005 after RC2 Corporation acquired Ertl and discontinued the ranges to avoid conflict with the then existing Thomas license held by Learning Curve Brands, which produced the similar Take Along Thomas & Friends system.